Homobastum/demo-cypress/README.md

-# TestAngular
+# CypressDemonstration

-Testing the Angular framework.
+Testing the Cypress framework with Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Cypress
+Run `npm run cypress:open` to open Cypress UI and run tests.

 ## Code scaffolding